Avast

 Constraints related to

-• Technical: limit in flexibility in software framework.
+• Technical: limited flexibility within the existing software framework.

-• Data: limited amount of data available; could only drill down as far as schedule frequency.
+• Data: available data only allowed analysis down to schedule frequency.

-• Legacy design: existing schedule patterns that may be incompatible with the new system.
+• Legacy design: existing schedule patterns risked incompatibility with the new system.

 The Process